DIGI2-FEUP/dinasore/README.md

 That interface is composed by events and variables, both of them can be inputs or outputs.
 The difference between an event and a variable is that the event triggers the execution of a certain functionality.

-Each function blocks has also a unique type that identifies it (FB type) (present in the tag <FBType Name="FB_TYPE_EXAMPLE">), to organize a group of function blocks, it was created general categories.
+Each function blocks has also a unique type that identifies it (FB type) (present in the 'FBType' tag), to organize a group of function blocks, it was created general categories.
 You specify both of them inside the XML file.
 You must use also the FB type as name of the Python file (FB_TYPE_EXAMPLE.py) and the XML file (FB_TYPE_EXAMPLE.fbt)

-The category of the function block is present in the <SelfDescription FBType="CATEGORY_EXAMPLE"/> tag.
+The category of the function block is present in the 'SelfDescription' tag.
-There are 4 different general categories of function blocks 'DEVICE.SENSOR', 'SERVICE', 'POINT.STARTPOINT' and 'POINT.ENDPOINT'.
+There are 4 different general categories of function blocks:
-* **DEVICE.SENSOR** - general category used to represent a sensor (e.g. temperature, voltage)
+* **DEVICE.SENSOR** - general category used to represent a sensor (e.g. temperature, voltage);
-* **SERVICE** - general category used to represent a processing module (e.g. moving average, normalization)
+* **SERVICE** - general category used to represent a processing module (e.g. moving average, normalization);
-* **POINT.STARTPOINT** - general category used to represent a protocol that receives data (e.g mqtt, http)
+* **POINT.STARTPOINT** - general category used to represent a protocol that receives data (e.g mqtt, http);
-* **POINT.ENDPOINT** - general category used to represent a protocol that sends data (e.g. mqtt, http)
+* **POINT.ENDPOINT** - general category used to represent a protocol that sends data (e.g. mqtt, http).

 #### Loop Function Blocks
 The **DEVICE.SENSOR** and the **POINT.STARTPOINT** automatically execute in loop, because they need to get data continuously both from sensors or protocols.